unkaktus/robin/README.md

-## 🔧 spanner 🔧
+## 🐧 robin

-`spanner` is a tool for easy job managment on HPC like referencing by name, logging, logging into nodes.
+`robin` is a tool for easy job managment on HPC like referencing by name, logging, logging into nodes.

 Works across Slurm and PBSPro.